Discover folk - the CRM for people-powered businesses

 Key features

-- Artificial Intelligence (AI) integration: Salesforce Einstein provides AI-driven insights and automation, helping optimize lead management strategies and improve conversion rates.
+- Artificial Intelligence (AI) integration: Salesforce Einstein provides AI-driven insights and automation for lead optimization.

-- Extensive integration capabilities: Integrate Salesforce with a wide range of third-party applications through AppExchange, ensuring seamless data flow and efficient lead management.
+- Extensive integration capabilities: Integrate Salesforce with thousands of third-party applications through AppExchange.

 Pros